Quebec sovereignty movement: From 2000 to the present

+During the 2015 federal election, the Bloc Québécois won 10 seats, in the 2019 election the BQ increased its number of seats from 10 in 2015, to 32 seats in 2019, both overtaking the NDP to become the third-largest caucus in the House of Commons and regaining official party status.

+In the 2021 Canadian federal election, the BQ won 32 seats, unchanged from the prior election.

 In 2021, François Legault's Coalition Avenir Québec government in Quebec proposed to amend the Charter of the French Language and the provincial constitution to more strongly entrench French as the sole official language.
 In response to this, the Bloc Québécois initiated a motion in the House of Commons endorsing the constitutionality of Legault's initiatives.
 The Commons passed the motion 281–2.
 There were 36 abstentions.

+In the 2025 Canadian federal election, the BQ won 22 seats, a loss of 10 seats.
+It retained official party status, and its status as the third-largest caucus in the House of Commons.